We're Available 24/ 7. Contact Now.

 4. Balance Tradition with Independence

-Indian culture offers rich values—but children also need autonomy.
+Indian culture has rich values, but children also need the space to grow independently.

-Be open to new ideas, hobbies, or career paths that may differ from yours.
+• Be open to new ideas, hobbies, or career paths that might differ from your own.

 Modern parenting mantra: "Rooted in values, free to grow."